 The Macy’s Thanksgiving Day Parade Has Strings Attached to the Village

 The 1924 parade had little to do with Thanksgiving beyond its timing, instead celebrating Macy’s expansion over the whole city block between Broadway and Seventh Avenue along 34th Street, and anticipating the Christmas season.
 In addition to featuring floats and an enthroned Santa Claus, Macy’s flaunted Central Park Zoo animals, which the company had rented for the day.
 However, the creatures proved unruly as the six-mile march progressed, growling at the onlooking crowd.
 Macy’s determined that the zoo animals had to go and a new, more pleasant plan had to be developed.
-And so in 1927, soon-to-be-Villager Tony Sarg, who was already working as the Macy’s parade’s artistic director, introduced his large, rubberized silk puppets, among them Felix the Cat.
+And so in 1927, Tony Sarg, who spent much of his adult life in Greenwich Village and was already working as the Macy’s parade’s artistic director, introduced his large, rubberized silk puppets, among them Felix the Cat.
 These first puppets were filled with oxygen rather than helium, and while they were smaller than the balloons we see today, they were still large enough to require that they be propped up by as many as fifty handlers on the ground, most of them Macy’s employees.

 In 1928, the balloons were filled with helium and, at the parade’s finale, released into the sky.
 The next year, the balloons were designed with release valves to facilitate a smoother ascent, and Macy’s offered rewards to those who could find the puppets and bring them back.
 In 1932, pilot-in-training Annette Gibson attempted to capture sixty-foot Tom the Cat with her biplane when the rubber material perilously caught on her vehicle’s wing.
 Witnesses watched the plane rapidly fall from the sky, expecting it to crash.
 Inside the cockpit, however, Gibson’s instructor switched places with her and was able to propel the plane upwards, averting disaster a mere eighty feet from the ground.
 Afterward, Gibson said, she saw children picking up the pieces of the balloon.